-As part of the OBAG 2 framework, MTC developed a challenge grant program for the production and preservation of affordable housing.
+As part of the OBAG 2 framework, MTC will develop a challenge grant program for the production of affordable housing.
 The purpose of the program is to reward local jurisdictions that produce the most housing units at the very low, low, and moderate income levels.